 Bali has a tropical monsoon climate.
 There are two seasons - dry (May to September/October) and wet (October/November to April).
 The Monsoon brings heavy showers and high humidity during the wet season.
 The months of June to September are the driest months and humidity is not a factor.

-When to fly to Denpasar
+Best Time to Fly to Denpasar

 Getting around Denpasar